typescript-cheatsheets/react/docs/advanced/guides/props-one-other-not-both.md

 ---
 id: props_one_other_not_both
-title: Props: One or the Other but not Both
+title: "Props: One or the Other but not Both"
 ---

 Use the `in` keyword, function overloading, and union types to make components that take either one or another sets of props, but not both: